 We all know Vitamin E can improve the skin and complexion, but it can also help reduce signs of scarring.
 So if you have any scars preventing your skin from looking super clear, add Vitamin E to your skincare routine!

 So choose brands who test the safety of their ingredients and hold their products to a higher standard that what’s legally required.
-Beautycounter is my go-to and the EWG Skin Deep database is great resource to check the toxicity of your current products or other brands you’re considering.
+Beautycounter is my go-to and the EWG Skin Deep database is great resource to check the safety of your current products or other brands you’re considering.
+They also have a HUGE list of ingredients that aren’t allowed in any of their products called the Never List.
 And no matter what brand you use – conventional, organic or safer – check the expiration dates!!
 Yep, putting old expired products on your skin can do more harm than good.
-So go safer with your skin care routine, and double check the expiration date regularly as well!
+So go safer with your skin care routine, and double check the expiration date regularly as well.

 As mentioned earlier, food can be a cause for skin conditions like acne.
 Although some opt to use topical products such as benzoyl peroxide to address acne problems, healthy skin is also impacted by healthy living and eating.
 Some foods or drinks can trigger a surge of hormones that increase the production of acne.
 To avoid having breakouts, start changing your diet and focus on the following food choices: